 The event, which includes motorcycle and bicycle riders doing their thing in the moonlight, is timed to coincide with the eclipse of the moon and the full moon which will this month occur on the 27th and 28th respectively.

-According to Lola Berrie, who co-owns Muddy Face with local motorsport pin up Ross Branch, the event, which was introduced in 2016, could not be held last year due to heavy rains.
+According to Lola Berrie, who co-owns Muddy Face with local motorsport pin up Ross Branch, the event, which was introduced in 2016, could not be held last year due to heavy rains, but this year it will be, the tire paint pen services will even be provided to all motorcycle owners.

 “We could not have the adventure because the pans were too wet.
 This year we decided to move it Mokubilo from Gweta where we had the first one as it is wet again,” Berrie intimated to Voice Sport on Wednesday afternoon.